 …And because a market can either be virtual or in-person, we decided to do both!

 We hold our in person Accessible Marketplace every quarter at The Healthy Living Precinct.
-To find out more about the in-person market and how to become a stall holder click through below.
+To find out more about the in-person market and how to become a stall holder click here.

 On this website, you’ll find the virtual/online version of the Accessible Marketplace.
 Here, customers brows and purchase goods and services created by entrepreneurs with a disability.
 Becoming an online vendor is easy, straightforward, and free of charge.
-To find out more about becoming an online vendor click through below.
+To find out more about becoming an online vendor click here.